qualcomm/resource-tuner/docs/README.md

 - Lazy Apply: Sometimes, you want the resources to apply requests in a first-in-first-out manner.

 ## 3. Request-Level Priorities
 As part of the tuneResources API call, client is allowed to specify a desired priority level for the request.
-Resource-tuner supports 2 priority levels:
+URM supports 2 priority levels:
 - High
 - Low